jameysharp/corrode/src/Language/Rust/Corrode/C.md

 amounts to a C expression followed by a semicolon.
 In that case we can translate the statement by just translating the expression.

-If the statement is empty, as in just a semicolon, we can just produce an empty block.
+If the statement is empty, as in just a semicolon, we can produce an empty block.

 ```haskell